andykang2000-hub/F1-Tire-Compound-Classifier-2023-Bahrain-GP/README.md

 ### Synthetic Data Generation

 Gaussian interpolation between SOFT and HARD feature distributions, validated with Kolmogorov-Smirnov tests.
-MEDIUM is modeled 55% of the way from SOFT toward HARD (domain knowledge: MEDIUM pace sits closer to SOFT).
+MEDIUM is modeled 55% of the way from SOFT toward HARD (MEDIUM pace sits closer to SOFT).
 Stint length modeled with a Gamma distribution (shape=4, scale=4) to reflect realistic stint length distribution.

 ### Cross-Validation